It’s time you start thinking like a smooth criminal.

 Being the large-scale hardware chain that it is, I’m certain Lowe’s has some kind of security feature in place to deal with things like data hackers or breaches, but when it comes to physical security, these stores were clearly lacking.
 Perhaps if they had some way of marking the receipts to indicate that the item had been returned, a crime spree like this one wouldn’t have occurred so easily.

 There’s no reason to be struck by a smooth criminal.
 It all starts by protecting your business both externally AND internally.
 Need a hand?
 Then give us a call today to speak to schedule a private briefing with one of our security experts.
-We’re here to help!
+Interested in more info?
+Learn about our IT Consulting services – we’re here to help!